Ayele-Tesema/PGA_PGD_Predictor/README.md

 # Optimized Machine Learning Tool for Efficient PGA and PGD Predictions

 Welcome to the Optimized Machine Learning Tool for Efficient PGA and PGD Predictions repository!
-This tool is designed to provide a rapid prediction of peak ground acceleration and displacement (PGA & PGD).The ML models in this repository were trained on *simulated* ground-motion datasets generated using **STRATA** (1-D equivalent-linear site-response program).
+This tool is designed to provide a rapid prediction of peak ground acceleration and displacement (PGA & PGD).The ML models in this repository were trained on *simulated* ground-motion datasets using **STRATA** (1-D equivalent-linear site-response program).

 **Core boundary / geometric assumptions used in the simulations.**